4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Quick Notes 1.md

 	- Big O (Upper bound)
 	- Theta (Tighter bound)
 	- Omega (Lower bound)
-		- There is also little-o and little omega, same scenes theres no equal sign
+		- There is also little-o and little omega, same scenes just that theres no equal sign.
 ## Asymptotic Analysis
 - `Fill in from slides`